Skip Navigation

 The Apostle John records seven resounding “I am” statements that Jesus made during His earthly ministry.
 Each of these metaphors spoke rich truths to the disciples and the crowds listening.
 We can never over-learn the identity of Christ.
 Spend a few days resting in the identity of Christ, so that you can more richly rejoice in His coming.
 Check out the list of statements at the bottom of this post to get a preview of the next several days.

-Advent blogwheat 1 bread of life
+advent blogwheat 1 bread of life

 John 6 is a magnificent passage revealing the eternal power and fullness that Christ provides.
 Early in the chapter, He feeds the five thousand with five loaves of bread and two fish.
 After this miraculous event, Jesus withdrew to the mountain by Himself.
 This is the night that Jesus walks on water when He goes to see Peter and the disciples in the boat (John 6:16-21).